Brain tumor: Cause

 A known cause of brain cancers is ionizing radiation.
 Approximately 4% of brain cancers in the general population are caused by CT-scan radiation.
 For brain cancers that follow a CT scan at lags of 2 years or more, it has been estimated that 40% are attributable to CT-scan radiation.
 The risk of brain cancer is dose dependent, with the relative risk increasing by 0.8 for each 100 gray of ionizing radiation received.
 At this dose, approximately 6391 people would have to be exposed to cause 1 case of brain cancer.
-Ionizing radiation to the head as part of treatment for other cancers is also a risk factor for developing brain cancer.

 Mutations and deletions of tumor suppressor genes, such as P53, are thought to be the cause of some forms of brain tumor.
 Inherited conditions, such as Von Hippel–Lindau disease, tuberous sclerosis, multiple endocrine neoplasia, and neurofibromatosis type 2 carry a high risk for the development of brain tumors.
 People with celiac disease have a slightly increased risk of developing brain tumors.
 Smoking may increase the risk, but evidence of this remains unclear.

 Although studies have not shown any link between cell-phone or mobile-phone radiation and the occurrence of brain tumors, the World Health Organization has classified mobile-phone radiation on the IARC scale into Group 2B – possibly carcinogenic.

 The claim that cell-phone usage may cause brain cancer is likely based on epidemiological studies which observed a slight increase in glioma risk among heavy users of wireless phones.
 When those studies were conducted, GSM (2G) phones were in use.
 Modern, third-generation (3G) phones emit, on average, about 1% of the energy emitted by those GSM (2G) phones, and therefore the finding of an association between cell-phone usage and increased risk of brain cancer is not based upon current phone usage.